-They aren’t too discriminate about what they’ll accept, so long as you’re clever enough about it.
+They aren’t too strict about what they’ll accept, so long as you’re clever enough about it.
 Try checking out their galleries to get a feel for what you can do.

 Check out my post on making money with stock photography for a bigger list of stock photography sites.

 When it comes to finding odd jobs near me, I always look on Craigslist first.